AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 ### Parsys {#parsys}

-The AEM parsys component is a container component that can contain other AEM components.
-It is possible to add a parsys component in the imported HTML.
+The AEM Parsys component is a container component that can contain other AEM components.
+It is possible to add a Parsys component in the imported HTML.
 This allows the user to add/delete editable AEM components to the landing page even after it has been imported.

 The paragraph system gives users the ability to add components using the sidekick.

-HTML markup to insert a parsys component ( `foundation/components/parsys`) in the HTML within design package:
+HTML markup to insert a Parsys component ( `foundation/components/parsys`) in the HTML within design package:

 ```xml
 <div data-cq-component="parsys">